 If homemade isn’t your thing, our range of sustainably handcrafted gifts is a good place to start - you can read our gift guide here.

 Furthermore, why not gift somebody an experience to enjoy together the following year?
 A day out at their favourite national trust gardens, membership to something they feel passionate about, band tickets, a charity donation…

 You’ve got the gifts sorted (or you’re at least halfway there) so now’s the time to think about how to wrap them.
 There’s something indulgently festive about sitting down with some Christmas music or a film, perhaps a mulled wine and a mince pie and spending time making your gifts look extra special, so they’ll stand out below the tree.

 Some of the statistics, though, are shocking.
 According to waste management consultants Enviro Waste, 83 square kilometres of wrapping paper will be thrown away or burnt over Christmas – enough to gift wrap the entire island of Jersey.

 Evidently, it’s time to rethink wrapping and think outside the box (no pun intended).
-Wrapping presents in brown paper (always check labels to ensure the paper quality is FSC rated and sustainably sourced) has a timeless look and ensures the paper can be recycled after.
+Wrapping presents in brown paper (always check labels to ensure the paper quality is sustainably sourced) has a timeless look and ensures the paper can be recycled after.
 Opting for wrapping paper that is not holographic means its chances of being recyclable are much higher.